Approximate Reading Time: 8 Minutes

 One day sunny afternoon I departed my office place to pick up my oldest son.
 At an intersection stoplight with a green arrow, I was steering into a left turn that I had performed a couple of hundred times before.
 Unbeknownst to me, a car was zipping at full speed from the other way with no signs of slowing, and I did not notice it until it was too late.
 The approaching automobile had proceeded to wallop the front passenger side of my vehicle.

 I had not “blacked out” or anything, but the next few seconds were a total blur to me.
 In that time, my own car had done a complete 180-degree turn from where it was located when I started to steer.
-As soon as I was able to fully comprehend again and get my bearings, I had noticed that all of the airbags had deployed, the windshield was a waste, and that there was light smoke and a heavy, putrid burning smell filling up the cabin.
+As soon as I was able to fully comprehend again and get my bearings, I had noticed that all of the airbags had deployed, the windshield was a waste, and that there were light smoke and a heavy, putrid burning smell filling up the cabin.
 I felt “heat” emanating from some unknown source; I had later assumed it was a symptom of my being in a defensive state of shock and the rush of adrenaline rushing through my body.

 Then, scanning around, my eyes caught sight of my left forearm: it was literally hanging there, flopping.
 Yes, my forearm was unnaturally bent down, almost rubber-like, just…hanging.
 If you’ve ever seen the film version of Harry Potter and the Chamber of Secrets and saw the boneless Harry laying on the Quidditch field, it was nauseatingly similar.